AKHIL-149/Fraud-Detection-Project/README.md

 # Dynamic Fraud Detection: An Adaptive Model for Evolving Financial Datasets and Emerging Fraud Tactics

 ## Overview
 This repository contains the implementation of an adaptive fraud detection model designed to handle evolving financial datasets and emerging fraud tactics.
-Developed as part of the DS-630 Machine Learning course at Saint Peter’s University, this project leverages advanced machine learning techniques to capture and adapt to the dynamic nature of financial data.
+This project leverages advanced machine learning techniques to capture and adapt to the dynamic nature of financial data.

 ## Table of Contents
 - [Introduction](#introduction)